 Awards are given to schools in recognition of their achievements in supporting the health and wellbeing of their pupils.
 We have received the highest award- the Gold award.
 In order to achieve this, we had to show the impact of the changes we have made and that these are sustainable.
 The school also needed to show how we have engaged the wider community, and supported others to help children maintain a healthy weight, healthy lifestyle and wellbeing.

 Poor mental health among children and young people has been described as an epidemic and an “escalating crisis”.

 We work together with Barking & Dagenham Young Carers, to support children who care for a relative.
 They may live in a family where someone is affected by a long term illness, disability, mental health issue, alcohol or substance misuse or HIV.

 The number of children seeking help from Child and Adolescent Mental Health Services (Camhs) in England, has more than doubled over the past two years.

-click the link for the latest update
+Please click the link for the latest updates

 Year 5 children have the opportunity to take part in the bikeability program.
 This is run through an outside provider.

 Bikeability is today’s cycle training programme.
 It’s like cycling proficiency, but better!
 It’s about gaining practical skills and understanding how to cycle on today’s roads.
 Bikeability gives everyone the skills and confidence for all kinds of cycling.

 There are three Bikeability levels, each designed to improve cycling skills, no matter what is known already.
 Levels 1, 2 and 3 take trainees from the basics of balance and control, all the way to planning and making an independent journey on busier roads.